23/01/11 - Vinux IRC Conference 21:00 GMT 22/01/11:

 25/05/10 - Vinux 3.0 Release Candidate 6 Available For Testing:

-Bill has now uploaded the 6th release candidate of Vinux 3.0, with both 32 and 64 bit versions available.
+Bill has now uploaded the 6th release candidate of Vinux 3.0, with both 32 and 64 bit versions available and comes with a broadband management software system.
 This release candidate features the newer version of Firefox and a few other tweaks.
 If there are no other significant bugs then we hope this will become the final release version of Vinux 3.0 at the weekend.
 I have also made some more of the earlier versions of Vinux available from the archive.
 These versions are no longer officially supported but I thought they might be of historical interest and/or of use to someone.

 21/05/10 - New Format For The Downloads Page: